 Figure.
-4 - 1.
-Arc protection devices AQ-110PLV (left) and AQ-110FLV (right).
+3 - 1.
+Arc protection device AQ-110FLV.

-The AQ-110PLV and AQ-110FLV are designed according to the latest protection relay standards and are therefore suitable for installations in rough environments.
+The AQ-110FLV is designed according to the latest protection relay standards and is therefore suitable for installations in rough environments.
 These include utilities and power plants (both traditional and renewable), various heavy industry applications (off-shore, marine, oil, gas, mining, steel, etc.) as well as commercial and institutional electrical systems.
-While these devices are suitable for MV use, it is designed for LV switchgears and for motor control center applications in both new and retrofitted installations.
+While the device is suitable for MV use, it is designed for LV switchgears and for motor control center applications in both new and retrofitted installations.

-5 Device features
+4 Device features

-AQ-110PLV and AQ-110FLV are arc flash protection devices which can be applied to a variety of applications.
-Both can be used on their own as a stand-alone device, or they can be a part of a more complex arc protection system by using binary inputs and outputs to connect multiple AQ 100 series devices together.
+AQ-110FLV is an arc flash protection device which can be applied to a variety of applications.
+The device can be used on its own as a stand-alone device, or as a part of a more complex arc protection system by using binary inputs and outputs to connect multiple AQ 100 series devices together.